chrissap543/cs225project/README.md

 # Organization
 The code is in the `include` and `source` directories.
 The tests are in the `tests` directory.
 The data is in the `data` directory and the data preprocessing scripts are in the `data_preprocessing` directory.
 The final deliverables are in in `documents/deliverables`.
+Note that the video presentation is stored on google drive and the link is in `video.md`.

 # Building This Project